Thank Goodness It's Payday: What's Included On Your Pay Stub?

 Essentially, payslips are used to verify accuracy for both employers and employees.
 Mistakes happen, and it's best to have a record to make amendments and changes as needed.

 Understand This Vital Information

 As an employer, your employees rely on you for financial stability.
 You owe them certain duties.
 One of these important duties is providing a pay stub with every paycheck.
 Whether you pay with paper or online, you should provide one that is easy to read and printable.

 Now that you understand what information should be included, you need to know how you can make one.
 With an easy to use online paystub generator, you can provide this information to your employees effectively.
-Check out our generator to get started making your stub!
+Check out our check stub maker today!